turingschool/front-end-curriculum/lessons/react-basic-lifecycle-methods-and-propTypes.md

 }
 ```

 Without passing the props down into this method, `this.props` will return as `undefined` **within the `constructor` method**.
-This is bad because it's the first function called when your component is instantiated as a class - knowing the context of `this` at this time is a big deal.
+This is bad because it's the first function called when your component is instantiated as a class - knowing the context of `this` from the get go can be a big deal.

 Note that whether or not you have a constructor method has no effect on `this` or `this.props` within the `render()` method - the `render()` method sets its own context.